keepcosmos/beanmother/README.md

 ### Fixture Script

-The scripts provided by Beanmother is a kind of fake property value generator.
+The scripts provided by Beanmother are kind of fake property value generators.

 ```yml
 author: